armory/docs/content/en/docs/spinnaker-user-guides/evaluate-artifacts-stage-use.md

 ## Example

 This example combines Armory's Terraform Integration and the Evaluate Artifact stage to insert values a user inputs into artifacts when the pipeline runs.
+The example uses the Evaluate Artifact stage to insert the app name, namespace and number of replicas into the sample Terraform script.
+Then, the Terraform Integration deploys the infrastructure (NGINX in this example).

 > To follow along with this example, you need to have the [Terraform Integration stage enabled]({{< ref "terraform-enable-integration.md" >}}) and have permission to provision a Kubernetes cluster and any associated resources.